chromium/chromium/testing/libfuzzer/getting_started.md

 * You need to run on platforms not currently supported by FuzzTest
 * You need more structured input
 * You need to mutate the input in a more precise way
+* Your fuzzer input is a single binary blob

 In these cases, you may be best off creating a standalone fuzzer using our older fuzzing technology, [libfuzzer].
 There are further options beyond